trustedanalytics/atk/doc/source/ds_lda.rst

 Construct a Frame
 -----------------

-Construct a frame to be uploaded, this is done using Python lists uploaded to the server
+Construct a frame to be uploaded, this is done using Python lists uploaded to the server.

-In this example, there are 3 papers on 2 topics, with 4 words each, which each appear 2 times
+In this example, there are 3 papers on 2 topics, with 4 words each, which each appear 2 times.

 .. code::